paulbradshaw/MED7373-Data-Journalism/js/chatgptjs.md

 * Ask it to break up the code into sections for Codepen
 * Iterate: ask it to add labels, change colours, etc.
 * Ask it to problem-solve: paste code and ask it why it might not be working
+* Keep notes on the prompts and the responses - see the note above on attribution